yatskan/solar-theme-jekyll/about/index.markdown

 <img src="/images/yuvalyatskan.png" alt="Yuval Yatskan" height="180px" width="130px" class="right" />

 **Yuval Yatskan** brings his experience from *Symanec*, *Cisco* and *Salesforce* where he fulfilled some very interesting roles to support growth and pricing strategy.
-In addition, Yuval has served as a consultant to several early stages startups on pricing, marketing and growth strategies and has diverse hands on experience in those areas.
+In addition, Yuval has served as a consultant to several early stage startups on pricing, marketing and growth strategies and has diverse hands on experience in those areas.

 <a href="https://twitter.com/YuvalYatskan" class="twitter-follow-button" data-show-count="false">Follow @YuvalYatskan</a>